megaport/terraform-provider-megaport/docs/resources/mve.md

 - `director_address` (String) The director address for the vendor config.
 Required for Versa MVE.
 - `license_data` (String) The license data for the vendor config.
 Required for Fortinet and Palo Alto MVEs.
 - `local_auth` (String) The local auth for the vendor config.
 Required for Versa MVE.
-- `product_size` (String) The product size for the vendor config.
-Required for Aruba, Cisco, and Fortinet MVEs.
 - `remote_auth` (String) The remote auth for the vendor config.
 Required for Versa MVE.
 - `serial_number` (String) The serial number for the vendor config.
 Required for Versa MVE.
 - `vco_activation_code` (String) The VCO activation code for the vendor config.
 Required for VMware MVE.